syncfusion-content/blazor-docs/blazor/diagram/connectors/connectors.md

 documentation: ug
 ---

-# Actions of connectors in Blazor Diagram Component
+# Actions of Connectors in Blazor Diagram Component

 Connectors are objects used to create link between two points, nodes or ports to represent the relationships between them.